treehouses/treehouses.github.io/pages/blog/20191202-blogfornewintern.md

 ---

-This blog is about working with aspiring interns.
+This blog is about how to work with aspiring interns.

-Your job are
+Your jobs are
 * Welcome all new aspiring intern and send them the link `https://treehouses.io/#!pages/vi/firststeps.md`
 * Reviewing issues and pull requests in [treehouses.github.io](https://github.com/treehouses/treehouses.github.io)
 * Merging PRs
 * Answer all the questions when they have problems (they might send you a private message so please regularly check your Gitter  )

 ## How to review Pull Requests and Issues
-One of your responsibilities as an intern is to review and help prospective interns with their issues and pull requests on treehouses.github.io.
+One of your responsibilities as an intern is to review and help aspiring interns with their issues and pull requests on [treehouses.github.io](https://github.com/treehouses/treehouses.github.io)
 So, it would be very important to understand how to review pull requests.

-1. **Check branches:** the prospective interns should create a new branch every time when they start working on new issues (one issue per one pull request)
+1. **Check branches:** the aspiring interns should create a new branch every time when they start working on a new issue (one issue per one pull request)

     `Warning: they should not work on their master branch!`

 1. **Review files:** you can comment, approve, and request changes in the 'Files Changed'.
 For this step, you should take your time to review a file.
 Do not rush :)
 1. **Check the raw.githack link:** the raw.githack link is very important for us for reviewing interns' works.
 It should be in this pattern `https://raw.githack.com/YourUserName/YourUserName.github.io/YourBranchName/#!pages/vi/profiles/YourUserName.md`.

 Every time you comment on an issue or review a pull request, message those involved on the Gitter chat with a link to the issue / pull request.
 For example:
 ```
 @usernameofintern please see my comments (URL link of the issue or pull request)
 ```